Biden pledged to make the Fed more diverse. His remaining nominations will test that commitment.

 A number of candidates are being reviewed, but the White House’s consideration of a non-diverse candidate for a top leadership post has some Fed watchers on alert.
-They say that the remaining nominations aren’t just about monetary policy or banking regulation but that they also signal the White House’s priorities when it comes to some of the world’s most powerful economic policymaking roles.
+They say that the remaining selections aren’t just about monetary policy or banking regulation but that they also signal the White House’s priorities regarding some of the world’s most powerful economic policymaking roles.

 “It takes a real commitment to ensure that at the end of the day, what you have is a committee with broad representation,” said Julia Coronado, a former Fed economist and president of MacroPolicy Perspectives.
 She added, “It’s just a frustrating lack of recognition that the leadership needs to be more diverse.”